 Wholesale Financing.
-In accordance with manufactured housing industry practice, approximately 37% of our wholesale sales are to independent retailers who finance a portion of their home purchases through wholesale floor plan financing arrangements.
+In accordance with manufactured housing industry practice, approximately 35% of our wholesale sales are to independent retailers who finance a portion of their home purchases through wholesale floor plan financing arrangements.
 Under a typical floor plan financing arrangement, an independent financial institution specializing in this line of business provides the retailer with a loan for the purchase price of the home and maintains a security interest in the home as collateral.
-The financial institution customarily requires us, as the manufacturer of the home, to enter into a separate repurchase agreement with the financial institution under which we are obligated, upon default by the retailer and under certain other circumstances, to repurchase the financed home at declining prices over the term of the repurchase agreement (which in most cases is 18 months).
+The financial institution under which we are obligated, upon default by the retailer and under certain other circumstances, to repurchase the financed home at declining prices over the term of the repurchase agreement (which in most cases is 18 months).
 The price at which we may be obligated to repurchase a home under these agreements is based upon our original invoice price plus certain administrative and shipping expenses.
 Our obligation under these repurchase agreements ceases upon the purchase of the home by the retail customer.
-We estimate that our potential obligations under such repurchase agreements were approximately \$19.7 million as of March 31, 2004.
-During fiscal 2002, 2003 and 2004, we incurred net expenses under these repurchase agreements totaling approximately \$316,000, \$0 and \$0, respectively.
+We estimate that our potential obligations under such repurchase agreements were approximately \$25.3 million as of March 31, 2005.